-- (1) There shall be six standing committees of Parliament established after a general election pursuant to section 70 of the Constitution. - (2) The six standing committees and their respective mandates are as follows- - (a) Standing Committee on Economic Affairs including matters related to economic development, finance, banking and taxation; - (b) Standing Committee on Social Affairs including matters related to health, education, social services, labour, culture and media; - (c) Standing Committee on Natural Resources including matters related to forestry, agriculture, mining, environment, fisheries, water and marine services; - (d) Standing Committee on Public Accounts including examining the accounts of the Government of the Republic of Fiji in respect of each financial year and reports of the Auditor-General, and for any other matter relating to the expenditures of the Government of the Republic of Fiji or any related body or activity (whether directly or indirectly) that the committee sees fit to review.
-The committee must only examine how public money has been dealt with and accounted for in accordance with the written law and must not examine the merits of the underlying policy that informs public spending; - (e) Standing Committee on Foreign Affairs and Defence including matters related to Fiji's relations with other countries, development aid, foreign direct investment, oversight of the military and relations with multi-lateral organisations; and - (f) Standing Committee on Justice, Law and Human Rights including matters related to crime, civil rights, courts and their administration, the Constitution, policing and human rights. - (3) Where there is a dispute with regard to which standing committee shall have jurisdiction over a matter before Parliament, the Speaker, in consultation with the Business Committee, shall determine to which committee to assign the matter.
+- (1) There shall be six standing committees of Parliament established after a general election pursuant to section 70 of the Constitution. - (2) The six standing committees and their respective mandates are as follows- - (a) Standing Committee on Economic Affairs including matters related to economic development, finance, banking and taxation;

+- (b) Standing Committee on Social Affairs including matters related to health, education, social services, labour, culture and media: - (c) Standing Committee on Natural Resources including matters related to forestry, agriculture, mining, environment, fisheries, water and marine services; - (d) Standing Committee on Public Accounts including examining the accounts of the Government of the Republic of Fiji in respect of each financial year and reports of the Auditor-General, and for any other matter relating to the expenditures of the Government of the Republic of Fiji or any related body or activity (whether directly or indirectly) that the committee sees fit to review; - (e) Standing Committee on Foreign Affairs and Defence including matters related to Fiji's relations with other countries, development aid, foreign direct investment, oversight of the military and relations with multi-lateral organisations; and - (f) Standing Committee on Justice, Law and Human Rights including matters related to crime, civil rights, courts and their administration, the Constitution, policing and human rights. - (3) Where there is a dispute with regard to which standing committee shall have jurisdiction over a matter before Parliament, the Speaker, in consultation with the Business Committee, shall determine to which committee to assign the matter.